Additivity and Fiber Sequences for Combinatorial K-Theory: The -construction

 Let us describe what these conditions entail.
-The elements of $|wS_1 \C|$ are the objects of $\C$, and two objects $A,B$ are in the same connected component precisely when there exists a pseudo-commutative square as below left.
+The points of $|wS_1 \C|$ are the objects of $\C$, and connected components are determined by zig-zags of squares as below left, which we think of as a square from $A$ to $B$.

 \begin{diagram} {A & \bullet & & A & A\\ \bullet & B & & B & B\\}; \wmto{1-1}{1-2} \wmto{2-1}{2-2} \weto{1-1}{2-1} \weto{1-2}{2-2} \comm{1-1}{2-2} \eq{1-4}{1-5} \eq{2-4}{2-5} \weto{1-4}{2-4} \weto{1-5}{2-5} \comm{1-4}{2-5} \end{diagram}